colorado micro weddings Simple: Sprague Lake Wedding Guide & Tips for 2026 | RMNP

 What is the best place to get married in RMNP?

 Sprague Lake is a nice location for smaller groups who don’t mind crowds and really want both mountains and water in their photos.
-For groups with less than 15 guests, 3M curve is the best spot to get married in Rocky Mountain National Park, due to it’s dynamic mountain views, relative privacy, and accessibility (3M Curve Guide).
+For groups with less than 15 guests, 3M curve is the best spot to get married in Rocky Mountain National Park, due to it’s dynamic mountain views, relative privacy, and accessibility.
 For larger groups, the best spot is Lily Lake Picnic Area, or Moraine Park Amphitheater.

 Click here for my full Rocky Mountain National Park Wedding & Elopement Guide.